An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 \section{Introduction}

-A variety of natural and industrial two-phase flow processes involve gas/liquid flows, characterized by density ratios $\rhoratio\ge 1000$\footnote{ In this publication $\rho^-$ denotes the density of the denser fluid, so that $\rho^- \geq \rho^+$ and $\rhoratio \geq 1$ holds. }, such as the atomization of fuel jets \citep{Li2016}, sloshing tank \citep{godderidge2009investigation}, mold filing \citep{soukane2006application}, water flooding \citep{gao2011numerical}.
-Large density ratios at the fluid interface cause severe challenges for numerical simulations \citep{desjardins2010}: the pressure Poisson equation becomes ill-conditioned due to the discontinuity, and spurious numerical errors in the solution of the momentum equation accumulate because of inconsistencies between mass and momentum advection. \citet{ghods2013} point out that for level set methods mass and momentum are typically transported in different, inconsistent ways.
+A variety of natural and industrial two-phase flow processes involve gas/liquid flows, characterized by density ratios $\rhoratio\ge 10^3$\footnote{ In this publication $\rho^-$ denotes the density of the denser fluid, so that $\rho^- \geq \rho^+$ and $\rhoratio \geq 1$ holds. }, such as the atomization of fuel jets \citep{Li2016}, sloshing tank \citep{godderidge2009investigation}, mold filing \citep{soukane2006application}, water flooding \citep{gao2011numerical}.
+Large density ratios at the fluid interface cause severe challenges for numerical simulations \citep{desjardins2010}.
+For segregated solvers, the \textcolor{Reviewer24}{discrete} pressure Poisson equation becomes ill-conditioned if density is cell-centered, since its abrupt change across the interface between the two fluids can lead to a large variation in the matrix coefficients.
+Additionally, spurious numerical errors in the solution of the momentum equation accumulate because of inconsistencies between mass and momentum advection. \citet{ghods2013} point out that for level set methods mass and momentum are typically transported in different, inconsistent ways.
 While mass is transported by a solution of the level set equation, momentum is obtained from solving a non-conservative form of a momentum balance equation.
 Hence, a large non-physical change in the momentum can be generated by a small error in the interface position when the density ratio is high. \citet{nangia2019} state that the abrupt change in density often introduces notable shear at the interface and adds difficulties in the discretization of governing momentum equations at the interface, which further leads to higher stiffness of the linear equation system.

 Many researchers have addressed these problems, and some indicated further that because of the sizeable numerical error resulting from high-density ratios, some flow algorithms or solvers can only be used to solve low density-ratio cases with $\rhoratio \in [1,10]$ \cite{raessi2012}.
-However, in engineering applications, density ratios usually range from $100$ to $1000$, and even $10000$ for molten metals or water-water vapor systems.
+However, in engineering applications, density ratios usually range from $10^2$ to $10^3$, and even $10^4$ for molten metals or water-water vapor systems.
 Hence, a solution algorithm with the ability to handle a broader range of density ratio problems is required to simulate real-world engineering problems.